-Put more boringly (perhaps), it’s object-oriented and it’s useful for coding fonts, amongst other things.
-Its task-specific pre-coded strings accessed in libraries make it similar to jQuery, which means that leaner code generates more functionality – which, in many respects, can make you feel like a mannequin in sunglasses when you venture into its deeper levels of mind-boggling complexities.
-1
+Put more boringly (perhaps), it’s object-oriented and it’s useful for coding new typefaces, amongst other things.
+Its task-specific pre-coded strings accessed in data-processing libraries make it somewhat similar to jQuery, which means that leaner code generates more functionality – which, in many respects, can make you feel like a mannequin in sunglasses when you venture into its deeper levels of mind-boggling complexities.

 ‘The arts are neglected because they are based on perception, and perception is disdained because it is not assumed to involve thought.’

 E H Gombrich, from Art & illusion, (2002)

 ‘Science manipulates things and gives up living in them.’

 Maurice Merleau-Ponty, from L’oeil et l’esprit, (literally ‘The eye and the spirit’ or ‘Eye and mind’), first published in Art de Frana 1, no 1 (1961)

 At Letterfit, we have great respect for art and artistic methods as well as science and scientific methods.
 Some of our clients have devoted their efforts and minds into making things work better within science – and clearly, science and technology aren’t the same thing.
 We believe in living with and owning all of this, with re-thinking and re-working the shared contexts of art, science & technology that we’re capable of contributing within.

 What does this have to do with ‘tekoäly‘?